 Long Garden

-On exiting this Garden, we came across Sweet Pea flowers & were wholly enamored with them.
+On exiting the Long Garden, we came across Sweet Pea flowers & were wholly enamored with them.
 The splash of color, their lush leaves, & their tendency to climb made them a favorite for us.

 Circular Garden